Users love the service!

 I helped HMRC to better serve the taxpayer by designing a service to track VAT repayments online.

 When a VAT repayment is delayed, it can spell disaster for business as predicting cash flow is vital.
-Understandably, people want to know when they’ll get their money.
+Understandably, people want to know when they’ll get paid.

 In 2018, HMRC had no online service to allow people to track their repayments.
 50,000 people called the VAT helpline asking “where’s my money?”.
 To further complicate things, if a user hadn’t supplied bank details, HMRC had to send a cheque.
 Combined, telephone support and cheques cost HMRC around £1M a year.
 The business objective, naturally, was to reduce these costs.